RocketCommunicationsInc/astro-uxds/_content/components/toggle.md

 ::: compliance

-- X.X.X Toggle shall be used when the action takes immediate effect.
+- 5.18.1 Toggle shall be used when the action takes immediate effect.

 :::